 - Letting the child have control over some part of the day, so he feels less powerless

 If the symptoms don’t abate or the child seems to be growing worse, professional help is best.
 In a structured program, therapists can provide treatments that allow the child to slowly become accustomed to the presence of the disturbing memories without feeling the need to react in a negative manner.
-Therapy might also teach the child how to soothe his distress through breathing exercises, meditation or physical activity.
+Teen individual therapy might also teach the child how to soothe his distress through breathing exercises, meditation or physical activity.
 Some teens benefit from family therapy in which the whole group works on communication techniques.

 It can be difficult to think about placing a beloved child in a therapy program, but it’s important to remember that PTSD rarely resolves without some kind of help.
 Even those children who seem improved in subsequent months remain at risk for future episodes of PTSD in response to trauma, if they don’t learn how to modify their reactions through therapy.
 By enrolling a child in a treatment program, parents might be allowing that child a reasonable opportunity for healing.
 It could be the best gift a parent can give.